When and Where Do Most Accidents Take Place?

 • In some cases, a malfunctioning streetlight or poorly marked road could shift partial responsibility to a government agency.

-Under California’s comparative negligence law, multiple parties may share fault.
-These details matter when determining how much compensation you may receive.
+Under Californiaโ€™s comparative negligence law, multiple parties may share fault.
+These details matter when calculating the compensation you may be able to pursue.

 According to NHTSA, the rate of alcohol impairment among drivers involved in fatal crashes is nearly three times higher at night than it is during the day.
 In other words, drinking and driving accidents are more common at nighttime, which is when hit-and-run accidents also seem to spike.

-Key Evidence That Helps Prove Fault
+Key Evidence That Helps Establish Fault

 The location and time of a crash often shape the kind of evidence available.
 Examples include:

-• Urban Areas — Surveillance footage, dashcams, and eyewitness accounts are often available.
+• Urban Areas โ€” Surveillance footage, dashcams, and eyewitness accounts are often available.

-• Rural Roads — Skid marks, GPS data, or black box vehicle information may be critical due to limited visibility or lack of witnesses.
+• Rural Roads โ€” Skid marks, GPS data, or black box vehicle information may be critical due to limited visibility or lack of witnesses.

-• Nighttime Crashes — Evidence may include headlight condition, road lighting, or proof of impaired driving.
+• Nighttime Crashes โ€” Evidence may include headlight condition, road lighting, or proof of impaired driving.

-• Intersections — Traffic light sequencing, cell phone records, or vehicle angles at impact can clarify liability.
+• Intersections โ€” Traffic light sequencing, cell phone records, or vehicle angles at impact can clarify liability.

-Fortunately, traffic cameras and eyewitness reports now play a bigger role in catching hit-and-run drivers.
 Our California injury law team has handled a wide range of car accident cases over the years.
-We have hit-and-run accident lawyers who can examine a potential lawsuit for you.
+We have hit-and-run accident lawyers who can help assess whether you may have a valid case.

 Every accident is unique.
 We help clients gather evidence and understand their legal rights after a crash.
-If you’re unsure about how the timing or location of your accident might affect your case, our motor vehicle accident attorneys can review your situation and explain your legal options.
+If youโ€™re unsure about how the timing or location of your accident might affect your case, our motor vehicle accident attorneys can review your situation and explain your legal options.

 Car Accident Trends By Day Of The Week

-Where Do Most Car Accidents Happen?
+Where Do Car Accidents Happen?

 Where-Do-Most-Car-Accidents-Happen-